camputa/linux-lessons/coding-standards-c-sharp.md

 }
 ```

+### Special Considerations

+#### Avoiding Ambiguity

+Choose names that are unambiguous and clearly convey their purpose.
+Avoid using single-letter names, except for loop counters like `i`, `j`, and `k`.
+Instead of using vague names like `data` or `info`, be specific about what the variable represents, such as `customerData` or `orderInfo`.

+#### Length and Descriptiveness

+While names should be descriptive, they shouldn't be excessively long.
+Strive for a balance between clarity and brevity.
+For instance, `calculateOrderTotal` is more descriptive than `calcTotal`, but not unnecessarily verbose like `calculateTotalOfAllOrdersInSystem`.

+#### Prefixes and Suffixes

+Using prefixes and suffixes can add context to names, especially for distinguishing between different types of entities.
+For example, `is` or `has` for boolean variables (`isAvailable`, `hasPermission`), `min` or `max` for range values (`minLength`, `maxHeight`), and `list` or `array` for collections (`customerList`, `orderArray`).

+Naming conventions are the foundation of readable and maintainable code.
+Consistent naming makes it easier for everyone on the team to understand and navigate the codebase.
+In C#, we use PascalCase and camelCase naming conventions to distinguish between different types of identifiers.

+PascalCase capitalizes the first letter of each word and is used for naming classes, methods, and properties.
+For example, `Customer`, `CalculateTotal`, and `OrderDate` are all written in PascalCase.
+On the other hand, camelCase starts with a lowercase letter and capitalizes the first letter of each subsequent word.
+This convention is used for local variables, parameters, and private fields.
+Examples include `customerName`, `orderId`, and `_logger`.

 ### Case Styles

 Understanding different case styles is essential for writing clear and maintainable code.
 Each style has its history and typical use cases in various programming languages.
 Here's a detailed look at the most common case styles, their origins, and their applications.